sc2kfix/sc2kfix/README.md

 ## To-do/known issues
 * NOTICE: The 1995 CD Collection version of the game is now deprecated.
 Please use the 1996 Special Edition version of the game going forward to receive the latest updates.
 * 1995 BUG: Clicking the "Load Saved City" option and then canceling the dialog box crashes the game
-* 1995 TODO: Fix animations in SCURK 1995
 * BUG: Something may have changed in Windows 11 24H2 that breaks SCURK's pick-and-place tool; this is being investigated.